cmistrata/nextjs-blog/posts/linear-programming.md

 [Step 2.1](#step-21-finding-a-constraint-to-push-off-of) was easy because the optimality function made it obvious how our basis variables contributed to our profit, and we would like this to again be obvious for our new basis.
-To achieve this, we will use [elimination](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:systems-of-equations/x2f8bb11595b61c86:solving-systems-elimination/a/elimination-method-review) to remove our now non-basis variable $$A$$ from our current phrasing of the optimality function.
-We will eliminate it using the equation with our new basis variable $$LS$$ to get an optimality function in terms only of our basis variables:
+To achieve this, we will use [elimination](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:systems-of-equations/x2f8bb11595b61c86:solving-systems-elimination/a/elimination-method-review) to remove our now non-basis variable $$A$$ from our current phrasing of the optimality function, replacing it with our new basis variable $$LS$$ to get an optimality function in terms only of our basis variables:

 |                                        |
 | -------------------------------------: |